This topic applies to Dynamics 365 for Retail, Dynamics 365 for Finance and Operations, Enterprise edition, and Dynamics 365 for Talent.

 - In the ItemGroup section:

-- ISV_CustomDatabaseFile_Upgrade_Custom – Specify the customized database scripts.
+- ISV_CustomDatabaseFile_Upgrade_Custom – Specify all the customized database scripts.

-By default, there is no separate package for CRT, because CRT isn't deployed individually.
-Instead, CRT assets are packaged together with other application components, such as Modern POS, Retail Server, and HQ.
-In order for the build tools to package CRT in all the components where it's used, you must make the following configuration entries:
+By default, there is no separate package for invidual retail componetst, because CRT isn't deployed individually, instead, CRT assets are packaged together with other application components, such as Modern POS, Retail Server, and Microsoft Dynamics 365 for Operations HQ.
+In order for the Retail SDK build tools to package CRT in all the components where it's used, you must make the following configuration entries:

 CRT extension assemblies – These will be the new assemblies where you've written CRT extensions.
 Specify an entry for CRT extension assemblies in Retail SDK\BuildTools\Customization.settings.